hubblec4/Matroska-Chapters-Specs/chapters.md

 ## Matroska Ordered-Chapters

-If an Edition's `EditionFlagDefault Flag` is set to `true`, the Matroska Ordered-Chapters feature is activated and the Matroska `Medium-Linking` system can be used (expect if the `ChapProcessCodecID Element` is set to 1, then the Matroska DVD-Menu system is used).
+If an Edition's `EditionFlagOrdered Flag` is set to `true`, the Matroska Ordered-Chapters feature is activated and the Matroska `Medium-Linking` system can be used (expect if the `ChapProcessCodecID Element` is set to 1, then the Matroska DVD-Menu system is used).
 A playback application MUST create a new virtual timeline with new virtual chapter marks while reading all ordered chapters.

 ### Simple Ordered-Chapters